xibarrasoria/NGS_2021_AS/docs/source/install_whippet.rst

 .. note::

-   This command may take around 30 mins to install.
-In the mind time we recommend you to read Whippet's paper.
+   This command may take up to 30 mins to complete.
+In the meantime we recommend you to read Whippet's paper.
 Please let us know if you get caught beyond the `Paywall <https://en.wikipedia.org/wiki/Paywall>`_.

 Once the installation is finished, you can find the path where Whippet was installed by using the following command under Julia's interactive mode: